 Montgomery Hall, erected in 1916, was reconstructed in 1989 in a new location on campus.
-In the spring of 1990, the new Montgomery Hall opened providing classrooms and serving as the campus ministry center.
-The facility houses the Robert N. Hammons Biblical Research Center, the faculty for the College of Theology and Ministry, the Avery T. Willis Center for Global Outreach, and the office for the Dean of Spiritual Life.
+In the spring of 1990, the new Montgomery Hall opened as the campus ministry center and for more than 20 years provided classroom space on the second floor.
+Currently, the facility houses the Hershel H. Hobbs College of Theology and Ministry, the Avery T. Willis Center for Global Outreach, the Spiritual Life Offices, and continues to serve as the campus ministry center.